formkiq/formkiq-client-sdk-python/docs/MappingsApi.md

 Set Mapping

-Sets an mapping; ONLY available with FormKiQ Enterprise
+Sets an mapping; available as an Add-On Module

 ### Example